DecentricCorp/Lightrail-API-Docs/use-cases/card-details.md

 It is common for businesses to provide a page in their online store where the recipient of a Gift Cards or a customer with an Account Credit can check its available value.
 This is usually a simple number indicating the Card's balance.
 Lightrail Cards, however, support a lot more than that.
 Aside from the principal value, a Lightrail Card can also have many attached promotions and some of these promotions may only be available under certain conditions detailed in their Redemption Rules.
 For example, a Gift Card can have a $30 principal value and an additional $5 attached promotion which is only available in a Transaction in which the customer buys two or more pairs of jeans.

-By calling one of Lightrail's Card Detail Endpoints you can fetch all this information about a Card and show it to the user.
+By calling one of Lightrail's Card Detail Endpoints you can fetch all this information about a Card and show it to the user as you see fit.

 ## Card Details